top of page

 Can I buy through a limited company?

 Yes, although special purpose vehicles (SPVs) are preferred by lenders to trading companies.
 Mortgage options are widely available for SPV companies, in particular for portfolios.
-Read more in our buy to let investor guide.
+Read more in our buy to let guide for limited companies.

 Do most BTL mortgages use interest-only?